zartata/BLRP/README.txt

         print "this rule is {$_GET['rule']}"

-A $_GET variable can be by shorthand, with this the same"
+A $_GET variable can be by shorthand, with this the same:

         print "this rule is $rule"